farginfirmware/fargin-firmware/README.md

   - load your Lua code into the pc app
   - execute the code
     - service requests are sent to the target
-    - service responses are returned to the pc
+    - the target returns service responses to the pc
   - download Lua source to the target for subsequent stand-alone running

-current branches
+examples in folder firmware-on-MCU/apps
 - blinky
 - blinky-with-more-gpio
-- tbd (in progress)
+- etc (in progress)

 external references:
 - [RIOT OS 2023.07](https://github.com/RIOT-OS/RIOT/tree/2023.07-branch) which includes
 - a [Lua 5.3](https://www.lua.org/versions.html#5.3) package